Menc1us/Menc1us.github.io/_posts/2021-07-10-map-embed-demo.md

 layout: post
 title: Map embed demo
 categories: [map, demo]
-excerpt: You can easily embed a map in your posts.
-Here is an example,
 ---

 You can easily embed a map in your posts.
 Here is an example,